devopsdays/devopsdays-web/content/events/2018-berlin/speakers/dirk-lehmann.md

 +++
-Title = "Dirk Lehmann"
+title = "Dirk Lehmann"
+twitter = ""
+linkedin = ""
-Twitter = ""
+website = ""
 image = ""
 type = "speaker"
-linktitle = "dirk-lehmann"
+linktitle = ["dirk-lehmann"]
 +++

+Observing many teams at several occasions Dirk noticed that trust can be seen as the foundation of DevOps.